Updated April 2026

 What is Landlord Insurance?

-Types of Landlord Insurance Cover in NZ
+Types of Landlord Insurance Cover in Australia

 Landlord insurance is typically structured in layers.
 Here are the three main approaches available.